PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_networks.md

 ## Transcription factor networks

 Once we know which transcription factors regulate which genes, we will consolidate this information into a bilogical network called a **transcription factor network**.
-The nodes in the network are an organism's proteins, and we connect *X* to *Y* with a directed edge if *X* is a transcription factor that regulates the expression of *Y*.
+The nodes in the network are an organism's proteins, and we connect *X* to *Y* with an edge if *X* is a transcription factor that regulates the expression of *Y*.
 Note that any node can have an edge leading into it, but the only nodes with edges leaving them are transcription factors.

 The figure below shows a subset of the transcription factor network for *Escherichia coli*, the workhorse model organism of bacterial studies. *E. coli* is a simple organism, but we will still be able to draw powerful conclusions by studying its transcription factor network.